-- A. The calculation of the recipient's leave value will be in accordance with applicable Office of Financial Management policies, regulations, and procedures.
+A. The calculation of the recipient's leave value will be in accordance with applicable Office of Financial Management policies, regulations, and procedures.
 The leave received will be coded as shared leave and be maintained separately from all other leave balances.
-All paid leave accrued must be used prior to using shared leave when the employee qualifies for shared leave under 13.2 A. Accrued vacation leave and paid military leave allowed under RCW 38.40.060 must be used prior to using shared leave for employees qualified under 13.2 B. All paid leave, except sick leave, must be used prior to using shared leave when the employee qualifies for shared leave under 13.2 C and 13.2 D. - B. An employee on leave transferred under these rules will continue to be classified as a state employee and will receive the same treatment in respect to salary,
+All paid leave accrued must be used prior to using shared leave when the employee qualifies for shared leave under 13.2 A. Accrued vacation leave and paid military leave allowed under RCW 38.40.060 must be used prior to using shared leave for employees qualified under 13.2 B. All paid leave, except sick leave, must be used prior to using shared leave when the employee qualifies for shared leave under 13.2 D.

-- wages, and employee benefits as the employee would normally receive if using accrued vacation leave or sick leave. - C. All salary and wage payments made to employees while on leave transferred under these rules will be made by the agency/institution employing the person receiving the leave. - D. Where Employers have approved the transfer of leave by an employee of one (1) agency/institution to an employee of another agency/institution, the agencies/institutions involved will arrange for the transfer of funds and credit for the appropriate value of leave in accordance with Office of Financial Management policies, regulations, and procedures. - E. Leave transferred under this Section will not be used in any calculation to determine an agency's/institution's allocation of full-time equivalent staff positions. - F. Any shared leave not used by the recipient will be returned to the donor(s).
-Before returning unused leave, the Employer will obtain a statement from the receiving employee's doctor verifying whether the employee's injury or illness is resolved.
+- B. An employee on leave transferred under these rules will continue to be classified as a state employee and will receive the same treatment in respect to salary, wages, and employee benefits as the employee would normally receive if using accrued vacation leave or sick leave. - C. All salary and wage payments made to employees while on leave transferred under these rules will be made by the agency/institution employing the person receiving the leave. - D. Where Employers have approved the transfer of leave by an employee of one (1) agency/institution to an employee of another agency/institution, the agencies/institutions involved will arrange for the transfer of funds and credit for the appropriate value of leave in accordance with Office of Financial Management policies, regulations, and procedures. - E. Leave transferred under this Section will not be used in any calculation to determine an agency's/institution's allocation of full-time equivalent staff positions. - F. Any shared leave no longer needed or will not be needed at a future time in connection with original injury or illness or for any other qualifying condition by the recipient as determined by the Employer, will be returned to the donor(s).
+Before returning unused leave: - 1.
+The Employer will obtain a statement from the receiving employee's doctor verifying whether the employee's injury or illness is resolved; or - 2.
+The employee must be released to regular employment; has not received additional medical treatment for their current condition or any other qualifying condition for at least six (6) months; and their doctor has declined, in writing, the employee's request for a statement indicating the employee's condition has been resolved.

 The remaining shared leave is to be divided on a pro rata basis among the donors and reinstated to the respective donors' appropriate leave balances based upon each employee's current salary rate at the time of the reversion.
-The shared leave returned will be prorated back based on the donor's original donation. - G. Unused shared leave may not be cashed out but will be returned to the donors per Subsection F, above. - H. An employee who uses leave that is transferred under this Section will not be required to repay the value of the leave that he or she used.
+The shared leave returned will be prorated back based on the donor's original donation.

+- G. Unused shared leave may not be cashed out but will be returned to the donors per Subsection F. - H. An employee who uses leave that is transferred under this Section will not be required to repay the value of the leave that he or she used. - I. If a shared leave account is closed and an employee later has the need to use shared leave due to the same condition listed in the closed account, the Employer must approve a new shared leave request for the employee.

-ARTICLE 14 UNIFORMED SERVICE SHARED LEAVE POOL
+UNIFORMED SERVICE SHARED LEAVE POOL